datajunkie007/fusql/README.md

 fusql
 =====

+ ~ What is fusql
       Frequently used SQL queries, scripts.

+Feel free to use.